BlackAgate/DimaYCollector/README.md

 Console verbose added (currently processing item)

 _fixed:_
-1. The collector now correctly collects files from the scene root (where the $HIP lays).
-In the previous version it caused an error, fixed now.
+1. The collector now correctly collects files from the scene very root (where the $HIP lays).
+In a previous version it caused an error, fixed now.
 2. Fixed a small error case with Filecache nodes in an explicit mode.

 **upd 03.12.2024:**